On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

-Before passing to the embedding principle in the general case of arrangements of smooth curves (Section \ref{subsecEmbedCL}), one has to consider two cases with respect to the structure of the induced LRB of a real pointed curve $\A_H$ - where $H$ is an unbounded component and where $H$ is a bounded one.
-In this section, we deal with the structure of the induced LRB of a real pointed curve $\A_H$ (that is, an arrangement of points on a real curve) in the above two cases.
+Before dealing with the embedding principle in the general case of arrangements of smooth curves (Section \ref{subsecEmbedCL}), one has to consider two cases with respect to the structure of the induced face LRB of a real pointed curve $\A_H$ (i.e. an arrangement of points on a real curve $H$): where $H$ is an unbounded component and where $H$ is a bounded one.
+In this section, we study the structure of the face LRB of a real pointed curve in these two cases.

-Given an arrangement of smooth curves $\A$ in $\RR^2$ and a connected component $H \in \A$, the restricted arrangement $\A_H$ will be the real curve $H$ with points on it corresponding to the intersection points of the deleted arrangement $\A-\{H\}$ with $H$, i.e. we get an arrangement of real points on a connected component $H$.
+Given an arrangement of smooth curves $\A$ in $\RR^2$ and a connected component $H \in \A$, the restricted arrangement $\A_H$ will be the real curve $H$ with points on it corresponding to the intersection points of the deleted arrangement $\A-\{H\}$ with the component $H$, i.e. we get an arrangement of real points on a connected component $H$.

 We start with the case of an unbounded component: